⚡ Virtual Charging Station · Virtual ChargePoint · SaaS

 Is SimIt free to use?

 Yes.
-Sign up and receive your API key instantly — no credit card, no trial period, no waiting.
+Sign up and receive your API key instantly — no credit card, no waiting.
 Each key has a CS limit (concurrent stations) and EV limit (concurrent virtual vehicles).
-Contact us for higher limits needed for large-scale load testing.
+Need more capacity to evaluate?
+Email us to request a free trial of up to 500 chargepoints.

 Does SimIt require any installation?